Planning Ahead: How to make future health care decisions now

 Decatur Area Center for Living Wills at Decatur Memorial Hospital

 This information is not intended to replace or serve as legal advice.
 You are encouraged to consult your attorney regarding any specific questions on Power of Attorney for Health Care or Living Wills.
 Forms for both these documents are available at the Decatur Area Center for Living Wills at DMH.
-You may deposit your completed Power of Attorney for Health Care or Living Will document at Decatur Area Center for Living Wills at DMH.
-By securing your documents at the Center, any health care provider will have 24 hours a day, 365 days a year access to them in the event they are needed.
+Once you have completed your Advance Directive take a copy to your physician; they will add it to your electronic medical record.
+Bring it with you when you come to the hospital for surgery or as an inpatient.
+We will add it to our files at that time.
+Any health care provider will have 24 hours a day, 365 days a year access to them in the event they are needed.
 IDPH Uniform DNR forms are not kept on file in the Living Will Center.
 If you have a DNR, you need to bring the form with you when you come to the hospital.
 For more information about the center or Living Wills and Power of Attorney for Health Care, call DMH at 217-876-4310, Monday through Friday, 8:30 a.m. to 4 p.m., or, email your request to us through our web site.